 Nikon released the much-anticipated D500 for sports and wildlife shooters on January 6, 2016.
 Thanks to its excellent image quality, proven ergonomics and a superb autofocus system with a huge buffer, the Nikon D500 is a sports and wildlife photographers’ dream come true.

-I never did completely lose faith.
-I think in the end it was probably just myself, Thom Hogan and one or two others – the true believers.
-Nikon would give us a legitimate successor to the D300S.
-I think that the many who told us to give up and move on to FX because DX is dead, or that the D7200 was the real D300S replacement, perhaps missed the point.
-The D7200 is an absolutely excellent camera, but I have always thought it pretty obvious that Nikon was holding back on the D7x00 series.
+Some of us never completely lost faith – Nikon would give us a legitimate successor to the D300S.
+I think that the many who said to give up and move on to FX because DX is dead, or that the D7200 was the real D300S replacement, perhaps missed the point.
+The D7200 is an absolutely excellent camera, but it has been pretty obvious that Nikon was holding back on the D7x00 series.

 D400 D500.
 Nevertheless, I was caught off-guard, along with most people I think, when the D500 was announced alongside the D5 in early 2016.
 We all knew the D5 was coming, but just how did Nikon manage to keep the D500 a secret?

-The D500 takes its place at the top of the Nikon APS-C (“crop sensor”) format camera body lineup as a true flagship model and as the undisputed, long dreamed of replacement for the D300S (has it really been 7+ years?).
+The D500 takes its place at the top of the Nikon APS-C (“crop sensor”) format camera body lineup as a true flagship model and as the undisputed, long-dreamed-of replacement for the D300S.
 There is no question that the D500 is meant to be viewed as, and perform as, a mini-D5.
 Consider the naming of the two, the simultaneous announcements, the new auto-focus system common to both, the use of XQD memory cards in both cameras, and even the identical resolution 21MP sensors, among many other commonalities.
-Quite frankly, on paper the D500 looks like a dream.
-And clearly, I’m not the only one thinking that.
-The first batch of cameras sold out rather quickly and at the time, specs on paper is all there was to go on.
-And at the time of writing (late June) it is once again out of stock at major online retailers.
+Quite frankly, on paper, the D500 looks like a dream.
+And clearly, I’m not the only one thinking that – the camera was sold out for a while after it was released.

 - Shutter Durability: Rated to 200,000 actuations

-- Viewfinder: Pentaprism with 100% frame coverage and 1.0x magnification
+- Viewfinder: Optical; pentaprism with 100% frame coverage and 1.0x magnification

 - Metering: 180,000-pixel RGB sensor, -3 to +20 EV range